Bluetooth mesh concepts¶

 Bluetooth® mesh is a profile specification developed and published by the Bluetooth® Special Interest Group (SIG).
 This document explains the basic concepts of the Bluetooth mesh and gives an overview of the operation and capabilities of the profile, as well as the life cycle of a mesh device.
 For more information about the nRF Connect SDK implementation of the Bluetooth mesh, see Bluetooth mesh architecture documentation.

-The Bluetooth Mesh is based on the Bluetooth LE part of the Bluetooth 4.0 Specification, and shares the lowest layers with this protocol.
-On-air, the Bluetooth Mesh physical representation is compatible with existing Bluetooth LE devices, as mesh messages are contained inside the payload of Bluetooth LE advertisement packets.
-However, Bluetooth Mesh specifies a completely new host layer, and although some concepts are shared, Bluetooth Mesh is incompatible with the Bluetooth LE host layer.
+The Bluetooth mesh is based on the Bluetooth LE part of the Bluetooth® 4.0 Specification, and shares the lowest layers with this protocol.
+On-air, the Bluetooth mesh physical representation is compatible with existing Bluetooth LE devices, as mesh messages are contained inside the payload of Bluetooth LE advertisement packets.
+However, Bluetooth mesh specifies a completely new host stack, and although some concepts are shared, Bluetooth mesh is incompatible with the Bluetooth Host.

 There is no concept of connections in a mesh network.
 Any device in the network may relay messages from any other device.
 This feature makes it possible for a mesh device to send messages to a device outside the radio range, by having one or more other devices relay the messages towards the destination.
 This feature also allows devices to move around, and drop in and out of the network at any time.